 Even seemingly “big-time” eBay users may occasionally engage in shill bidding, but there’s another tactic that is used less commonly, and almost exclusively by smaller-time eBay sellers.
 It involves listing an item with no real intention of sending it to the buyer—essentially using the buyer’s money for an interest-free, short-term loan.
 Thankfully, eBay’s buyer protection program makes it hard for buyers to really get ripped off, but sellers who “lose the item”—either from their inventory or in shipping—and gladly offer to refund the buyer (after a week or two of using his money, interest-free) rarely face any consequences.
 After all, their deception is difficult to prove.

 In the marketplace, parties engage in mutually beneficial transactions—we know that the transactions are beneficial to both parties, because otherwise, they wouldn’t engage in them.
 There’s nothing “dirty” about turning a profit—but there is something dirty about some of these tactics.
-And, even in the case of the non-dirty ones, knowing these secret tactics can do nothing but make you a more-informed trader.
+And, even in the case of the non-dirty ones, knowing these secret tactics can do nothing but make you a more-informed investor.
 Good luck!